bcharlier/HMMA238/README.md

 **Warning:** the project repository must show a balanced contribution between group members and intra-group grades variation could be made to reflect issues on the intra-group workload balance.

-- You will work by groups of 4/5 students.
-Groups will be assigned at random early .

-- Expected work : a ```github``` repository where the work is available.
-    A precise description will be given with the subjects.
-    The ```github``` repository will contain mandatory element :
-    - a (markdown) Readme file introducing your work.
-    - all the code will be placed in a directory called */Code*, a tex file (producing a report .pdf) will be put in a */Report* directory.
-It will respect continuous integration and unit testing.
-    - your final beamer/power point presentation (in an open source format) will be set in `/Beamer` directory.
-    - A short video presenting your work (duration < 15mn) in a */Video* directory

-- Due date (mid-term project snapshot, **Week 12**).
-This will include the creation of a ```github``` repository, a short description on how the work is split and a detailed work program for the project including how the task are attributed (coding).

-- Due date (final project) : **Week 16**.
-The ```github``` repository should be completed before this date (nothing pushed later will be taken into account).

 ## Bonus